duguncom/DugunImageBundle/README.md

 1: Download the Bundle
 -------------------------

-You can add duguncom/imagebundle to your requirements with dev-master
+You can add `duguncom/imagebundle` to your requirements

-    "duguncom/imagebundle": "~1.0",
+    "duguncom/imagebundle": "~2.0",

 or you can directly run:

-    composer required duguncom/imagebundle
+    composer require duguncom/imagebundle